Irfan Fandi: Return to Young Lions

 In January 2018, Irfan returned to join Young Lions after his national service for the inaugural 2018 Singapore Premier League season.

 Trials in Europe

-In February 2018, Irfan, together with his brother, Ikhsan, went on trials at Eredivisie club, Groningen in which his father, Fandi Ahmad who used to play for the club.
+In February 2018, Irfan, together with his brother Ikhsan, went on trials at Dutch Eredivisie club Groningen which his father Fandi Ahmad used to play for.
 He also went on another trial with Portuguese top-tier side, Braga, and was later offered a two-year deal, with the club retaining the option to extend the contract by two additional years.
 Irfan rejected the offer, citing that he felt lonely and homesick during his brief stint with the club.
 He also added that the clause of having to fork out a hefty compensation of 15 million euros should he decide to leave the club during the contract was one of the other reasons that he did not accept it.
 Irfan eventually rejoined the Young Lions and ended the season with 22 appearances with 3 goals.